rtmigo/depz/README.md

 $ depz --project /abc/myproject
 ```

 Recursively scans `/abc/myproject/depz.txt` and prints all the found dependencies.
-Does not change anything in the filesystem.
+Does not write anything.

 ---------